 - Wants to pull cash from the project and replace it with preferred equity.

 - wishes to avoid intercreditor agreements with lenders, simplifying the transaction and avoiding closing date delays.

-These are three reasons why a sponsor might choose not to issue preferred equity:
+These are three reasons why a sponsor might choose not to issue PE: